workflow4metabolomics/tool-generic_filter/about_docker.md

 License (Dockerfile only!)
 -----------
-This script is under the following license:
+The `Dockerfile` file is under the following license:
+ ```
     GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007
- ```
     This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by
     the Free Software Foundation, either version 3 of the License, or